Frequently Asked QuestionsFrequently Asked Questions

 9. How do I know if a file has been uploaded?

-If a file has successfully been uploaded, a pop-up note will appear on your screen.
-It is imperative that you do not exit the upload page while the video is uploading.
+If a file has successfully been uploaded, the upload tab will refresh and the text Upload Complete will appear on your screen.
+Do not close the upload tab while the video is uploading.

 10. What happens to the videos or images once they are uploaded to PixL?

-Once videos are uploaded they will remain accessible in your My Reports page unless deleted by the user.
+Once files are uploaded they will remain accessible in your My Reports page until you delete them.